 - This step is the hardest one.
 Grow squash or pumpkin so that you have the flowers.
 Or, you may go to a farmers market and expect to be lucky enough to get the blossoms.
 Or, you may go to a local pumpkin patch to harvest those blossoms yourself with some pumpkins for carving.
 We used the local pumpkin patch option.
 Definitely, you will not get these blossoms in a regular grocery store.

 - I prefer to soak the blossoms in water for around five minutes.
 It makes the blossoms fresher.
 You might find some small bugs inside the pumpkin or squash blossoms.
-Gently remove them with water.
-Gently clean the blossoms.
+Gently rinse the blossoms with water to clean and remove the bugs.

 - Chop the blossoms.
 It is fine if there are a few green tiny green pumpkins with the stem.
-I chop the green pumpkins too.
+I cut the green pumpkins to pieces and put them with the blossoms.

 - Heat a frying pan (preferably a non-stick one) and add canola/olive oil.
 Medium heat is good enough.